 Language placement exams can be used to fulfill the Harvard College language requirement.

-Students who take an online exam over the summer and achieve an appropriate score will be eligible to take an on-campus language verification exam (LVE) during Opening Days in the Language Resource Center.
+Students who take an online exam over the summer and achieve an appropriate score will be eligible to take an on-campus language verification exam (LVE) during Orientation in the Language Center.
 Upon successful verification, the requirement will be met.

-For on-campus tests offered during Opening Days the requirement can be fulfilled by successfully passing the exam.
+For on-campus tests offered during Orientation the requirement can be fulfilled by successfully passing the exam.